Financial Assistance Information

 Federal regulations state that financial aid is earned by attending and/or academically participating in registered course work.
 You have not earned 100% of your financial aid until you have successfully attended 60% of the term.
 If you fully withdraw from the university before this date, a portion of your financial aid has not been earned.

 The unearned portion is equal to the percentage of the term remaining on the date of withdrawal.
-Your financial aid eligibility will be recalculated based on your actual period of attendance and you may be asked to repay a portion of the aid that had been distributed to you.
+Your financial aid eligibility will be recalculated based on your actual period of attendance and you may be asked to repay a portion of the aid that has been distributed to you.
 Financial aid disbursed in excess of this calculated percentage must be returned to the appropriate federal aid program (e.g., Federal Direct Loans, Federal Pell Grants and so forth).
-If a financial aid refund has been issued to the student prior to their withdrawal, it is very likely that a balance due to the university will result on the student account.
+If a financial aid refund has been issued to the student prior to their withdrawal, it is likely that a balance due to the university will result on the student account.
 This balance is the responsibility of the student to repay to UIS.

 For students who withdraw (i.e. drop all courses or stop attending or participation) from UIS during the semester for which federal financial assistance is received, the Office of Financial Assistance must review and complete a Return of Title IV calculation (as determined by the US Department of Education).
 This process will determine the amount of aid earned by the student, and if a return of any federal student aid is required.
 The following will be completed during this process.

-The amount of federal aid to be disbursed or returned will be determined.
+• The amount of federal aid to be disbursed or returned will be determined.

 Failure to Earn Credit